Learn more about the symptoms, causes and treatment of this heat-related problem of the skin that affects people of all ages.

 Heat rash — also known as prickly heat and miliaria — isn't just for babies.
-It affects adults, too, especially during hot, humid weather.
+It affects adults, too, especially in hot, humid conditions.

-Heat rash develops when blocked pores (sweat ducts) trap perspiration under your skin.
-Symptoms range from superficial blisters to deep, red lumps.
-Some forms of heat rash feel prickly or intensely itchy.
+Heat rash occurs when sweat is trapped in the skin.
+Symptoms can range from small blisters to deep, inflamed lumps.
+Some forms of heat rash are very itchy.

-Adults usually develop heat rash in skin folds and where clothing causes friction.
+Adults usually develop heat rash in skin folds and where clothing rubs against the skin.
 In infants, the rash is mainly found on the neck, shoulders and chest.
 It can also show up in the armpits, elbow creases and groin.

-The types of miliaria are classified according to how deep the blocked sweat ducts are.
+The types of heat rash are classified according to how deep the sweat is trapped in the skin.
 Signs and symptoms for each type vary.

 Heat rash usually heals by cooling the skin and avoiding exposure to the heat that caused it.
-See your doctor if you or your child has symptoms that last longer than a few days, the rash seems to be getting worse, or you notice signs of infection, such as:
+See your health care provider if you or your child has symptoms that last longer than a few days or the rash seems to be getting worse.

-Factors that make you more prone to heat rash include:
+Factors that increase the risk of heat rash include:

 To help protect yourself or your child from heat rash:

 You don't need tests to diagnose heat rash.
 Your health care provider is usually able to diagnose it by examining the skin.
 A condition that looks like heat rash is transient neonatal pustular melanosis (TNPM).
 TNPM mainly affects newborns with brown or Black skin.
 It's harmless and clears up in a couple days without treatment.

 Treatment for mild heat rash is cooling the skin and avoiding exposure to the heat that caused the condition.
 Once the skin is cool, mild heat rash tends to clear quickly.